WPBeginner

 This method allows you to manually connect to Gmail’s SMTP servers to send your WordPress emails.

-First, you need to visit Settings » WP Mail SMTP page to configure the plugin settings.
+First, you’ll want to head over to Settings » WP Mail SMTP from your WordPress admin area to configure the plugin settings.

-You need to start by providing the Gmail address you want to use in the ‘From Email’ field, and your name in the From ‘Name’ field.
+From here, you can start by providing the Gmail address you want to use in the ‘From Email’ field and your name in the From ‘Name’ field.

-Here is the exact configuration you need to add in the plugin settings:
+Here is the exact configuration you need to add to the plugin settings:

 • SMTP Host: smtp.gmail.com